OYO's Singapore arm secures $200M SoftBank loan

-New Delhi, March 10 (IANS) Hospitality major OYO Hotels & Homes' Singaporean subsidiary has received a term loan from SoftBank.
+New Delhi: Hospitality major OYO Hotels & Homes' Singaporean subsidiary has received a term loan from SoftBank.

 A regulatory filing showed that OYO Hotels (Singapore) Pte Ltd has secured a loan of $200 million from SB Investment Holdings (UK), an affiliate of SoftBank Vision Fund, for enhancing liquidity through the pandemic and strengthening its balance sheet.